*This seat has been discontinued*

 - 2013 IIHS Best Bet

-- 40-120 lbs
+- Weight range: 40-120 lbs

 - Cannot use LATCH to secure the booster when unoccupied.

 - Some children have trouble sleeping comfortably in the Argos, as it doesn’t have great head support for a car sleeper.
 Many children experience “head slump”, despite the Argos’ recline feature.
 This isn’t a safety concern, but it can be a comfort concern for some children.